Otite-Git/Otite-Git/README.md

 <br />

- A software and cloud engineering professional.
+ A software and cloud professional.
 I have designed, developed and scaled solutions using programming langauge, AWS services  such as Amazon API Gateway EC2, Cloud Formation, AWS CodeBuild AWS Kineses, RDS, Terraform and Docker Containerisation services.
 Apart from that I like getting involved in creative innovations, solutioning and problem solving.<!--✌-->